deleplentie/Data-Analysis/walmart-sales-analysis/README.md

 ### Sales

-1. Number of sales made in each time of the day per weekday
+1. Total number of sales made in each time of the day on weekdays
+2. Total number of sales made in each time of the day on weekends
-2. Which of the customer types brings the most revenue?
+3. Which of the customer types brings the most revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
+4. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
-4. Which customer type pays the most in VAT?
+5. Which customer type pays the most in VAT?

 ### Customer